ThemeBoy/SportsPress-for-Cricket/readme.txt

 = Create a Professional Cricket Website =
 Transform your WordPress blog into a fully configurable cricket website.
 Features a suite of cricket tools including separate batting and bowling statistics, a row to display extras and players who did not bat.

-SportsPress for Cricket is currently in Beta.
 Please feel free to share your feedback with us so we can continue to develop and improve SportsPress for Cricket!

 [youtube http://www.youtube.com/watch?v=LQ68LB1_9rU]